Scott Gardner

 Systems operator.
 AI governance researcher.
 Founder of RightMinds.

-I’ve spent the last 25 years building, operating, and troubleshooting complex systems across software, infrastructure, operations, product, and manufacturing.
+I’ve spent the last 25 years building, operating, and troubleshooting complex systems across software, infrastructure, product, and enterprise operations.

-AI did not create that problem.
+AI did not create this problem.
 It accelerated it.

-I founded RightMinds to build the measurement and stability architecture for this new reality.
-Nootechnic is the consulting practice built on top of that work — the direct engagement layer for organizations that need to understand what is happening inside their AI deployments now, before the structural risks become visible through failure.
+I founded RightMinds to build the measurement and governance architecture for this new reality.
+Nootechnic is the applied consulting practice built on that work.
+It exists for organizations that need to understand what is happening inside their AI deployments now, before structural risks become visible through institutional failure.

 Perspective